-Architecture is rough.
-It’s definitely not a profession for everyone or more accurately everyone who thinks they should be an Architect.
+It’s definitely not a profession for everyone, or more accurately, everyone who thinks they should be an Architect.
 In fact, architecture can be more of a lifestyle than just a job or a profession.
-Unfortunately in many situations the cards often aren’t stacked in the Architects favor.
+Unfortunately, in many situations the cards often aren’t stacked in the Architect's favor.

-Last week I gave you 10 reasons on why YOU should become an Architect.
-To keep things balanced, here are 10 wonderful reasons why YOU should not become an Architect.
+Last week I gave you 10 Reasons on Why YOU SHOULD become an Architect.
+To keep things balanced, here are …

 1. The glass is always half empty.

-Many people learn early on that they pour their heart and soul into a project, and they have a really hard time with the criticism.
+Many people learn early on that they pour their heart and soul into a project and this causes them to have a really hard time with the criticism.

 2. You’re overly excited about telling people you're an Architect.

 Thanks to Ayn Rand, many people (outside of the profession) naturally have a love for the image of an Architect.

 Sure, saying you’re an Architect can be cool in certain situations every once and while.
 BUT if this is overly important to you, then you maybe shouldn’t be an architect.

 The inglorious moments of working long and hard, being challenged by contractors, plans examiners, and difficult clients, will far outnumber the moments when you look cool for being an Architect.